Hack-A-Duck/Zinta/README.md

 #
 ## Link to the website - [https://hack-a-blog.herokuapp.com](https://hack-a-blog.herokuapp.com/)

+## Admin credentials:
+Click on the logo present in footer to open login popup.

+Email: m@g.com

+Password: 123456

 For starting website locally, from inside "hack-a-blog" , open 2 terminals

 In terminal 1: